Dstruktion/InvertedPendulum/README.md

 also I don't even have a mac so no icode or whatever If you have a mac/ linux, you might want to look into Java programming but asynchronous java input is not easy which is why it's done in C

-You will need the Visual Studio 2015 Redistributable located here, unless you have Visual Studio Community 2015 installed: https://www.microsoft.com/en-us/download/details.aspx?id=48145
+You will need the Visual Studio 2015 Redistributable located here, unless you have Visual Studio Community 2015 installed WITH C++ WHICH ISN'T INSTALLED BY DEFAULT: https://www.microsoft.com/en-us/download/details.aspx?id=48145

 If you're dubious about the code in the .dll, it's included in "source.c"/"Header.h"